skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 5. The boolean expression in the `while` loop is determining if there are still more numbers to print.
 Select this expresssion an extract it into a metho called `needToPrintMore`.
 Keep the original signature when asked, and *do not* replace other occurrences when asked.

+    Your `print` method should now be extremely readable and straightforward.

 6. The last thing to do is to clean up the `printNumbersOnPage` method.

     a.
-Down to the `printNumbersOnPage` method, select the conditional inside the nested for loop and extract it as a method called `printNumberAt`.
+Down to the `printNumbersOnPage` method, select the three lines of the conditional inside the nested for loop and extract it as a method called `printNumberAt`.

     b.
 Go to the newly created `printNumbersAt` method.
 Although the method takes two parameters, in both places where the parameters are used in the method, they are used in the same expression: `rowOffset + col * rowsPerPage`.

         Instead of passing in two separate parameters, refactor and extract a parameter from the expression `rowOffset + col * rowsPerPage`.
 Check the box to replace both occurrences.
 The refactoring should clean up the original two parameters automatically.
+Call the new parameter `index`.

     c.
 Go back to the `printNumbersOnPage` method. `rowOffset` is being used as the loop variable for the outer loop.
 Both the initial value for `rowOffset` and the stopping condition are based on the value of `pageOffset`, which just makes the loop harder to understand.
 Clean this up as follows:
         - Use refactoring to rename `rowOffset` to `row`.